kkplein/ssm-doc/docs/qan.md

 *QAN helps analyze database queries over periods of time and find performance problems.*

 !!! alert alert-info "Important"
-    PMM Query Analytics supports MySQL and MongoDB.
+    SSM Query Analytics supports MySQL and MongoDB.
 The minimum requirements for MySQL are:

     * MySQL 5.1 or later (if using the slow query log)
     * MySQL 5.6.9 or later (if using Performance Schema)